kgilds/fl_school_grades/About.md

 ### Acknowledgements:

-I learned a ton on making maps from this tutorial by [Erick Andrews](de.github.io/rep-res-web/lectures/making-maps-with-R.html)
+Map making skills and code was take  from this tutorial by [Erick Andrews](de.github.io/rep-res-web/lectures/making-maps-with-R.html)